bitfocus/companion-module-renewedvision-propresenter/HELP.md

 Timeline&nbsp;Play/Pause | Toggle play/paused state of timeline for a specific presentation (See PresentationPath explanation above)
 Timeline&nbsp;Rewind  | Rewind timeline for a specific presentation (See PresentationPath explanation above)

-Please Note: There is NO direct feedback from ProPresenter for when a timeline is playing or paused - so this cannot be shown to users on the StreamDeck!
+> Please Note: There is NO direct feedback from ProPresenter for when a timeline is playing or paused - so this cannot be shown to users on the StreamDeck!

+## Custom Actions (Support Use Only)
+Custom Action | Send custom JSON to remote websocket (Support use only) Custom Action (Network Link - Beta) | Send custom JSON to custom endpoint (Support use only)

 # Dynamic Variables
 Variable | Description